Regulators approve killing twice as many bears as originally allowed in Nevada hunt

 The Nevada Wildlife Commission voted Saturday to allow hunters to kill 42 bears a year, more than twice the number permitted to be slaughtered in the first decade of the hunt, which began in 2011.

-The move is the latest in a series of decisions that have prompted criticism of the commission for failing to represent the interests of the majority of Nevadans, who prefer to coexist peacefully with animals, according to studies, including the Nevada Department of Wildlife’s own survey.
+The move is the latest in a series of decisions that have prompted criticism of the commission for failing to represent the interests of a plurality of Nevadans, who prefer to coexist peacefully with animals, according to studies, including the Nevada Department of Wildlife’s own survey.

 Advocates for allowing more bears to be killed note the population has not declined since the inception of the hunt.
 But critics complain no one knows how many bears are in Nevada.